 Masters Degree in Behavioral Psychology: Program Information

-A master's degree in applied behavioral analysis, such as the Master of Art (M.A.) in Clinical Psychology with an applied behavior analysis (ABA) specialization or Master of Science (M.S.) in Applied Behavior Analysis, trains students in behavioral psychology.
-These master's degree programs prepare students to work in rehabilitation or treatment centers, helping patients who have ailments like autism, learning disorders, behavior disorders or developmental disabilities.
+A master's degree in applied behavioral analysis may be a Master of Arts (M.A.) in Clinical Psychology with an applied behavior analysis (ABA) specialization or Master of Science (M.S.) in Applied Behavior Analysis.
+These master's degree programs prepare students to work in rehabilitation or treatment centers, helping patients with autism, learning disorders, behavior disorders or developmental disabilities.

 Applicants to master's degree programs that offer behavioral psychology training must have at least a bachelor's degree, preferably in a related field, to be considered for admission.
 Most admissions committees also ask for college transcripts, standardized test scores and letters of recommendation.
 The strongest applicants usually have participated in psychological research.